-The username entry is the username of the person whose identity you want to assume.
+The username entry is the user name whose identity you want to assume.

-If after altering your identity, you want to confirm what identify you have assumed, use the whoami command.
-This command displays the username of the identity you have assumed.
+If, after altering your identity, you want to confirm what identity you have assumed, use the whoami command.
+This command displays the user name of the identity you have assumed.